hyperledger/fabric/docs/source/write_first_app.rst

           :doc:`developapps/developing_applications` section or the
           :doc:`tutorial/commercial_paper`.

-This tutorial provides an introduction to building Fabric applications.
-After you build a fabric network and deploy your smart contracts, you can use the Fabric SDKs to interact with the network.
-In this tutorial, We will use the application SDK --- described in detail in the :doc:`/developapps/application` topic -- to invoke a smart contract which queries and updates the ledger using the smart contract SDK --- described in detail in section :doc:`/developapps/smartcontract`.
+This tutorial provides an introduction to using a Fabric application to interact with a deployed blockchain network.
+We will use sample programs built using the Fabric SDK --- described in detail in the :doc:`/developapps/application` topic -- to invoke a smart contract which queries and updates the ledger with the smart contract SDK --- described in detail in :doc:`/developapps/smartcontract`.
-We will also a Certificate Authority to generate the X.509 certificates that an application needs to interact with a permissioned blockchain.
+We will also use a Certificate Authority to generate the X.509 certificates that an application needs to interact with a permissioned blockchain.
 The sample applications and the smart contract they invoke are collectively known as ``FabCar``.